Undergraduate course information

 A student's performance is deemed unsafe if it places patients, clients, their families, staff members or fellow students at risk, and if he or she is unable or unwilling to perceive that risk.
 The judgment that a student's performance is unsafe is usually made on the basis of more than one incident, however, it can be made on the basis of one episode.

-Students whose performance is deemed unsafe are removed from the health facility as soon as the judgment is made and are referred to the Director of Clinical Practice, who determines the appropriate course of action.
+Students whose performance is deemed unsafe are removed from the health facility as soon as the judgment is made and are referred to the Manager, Clinical Liaison, who determines the appropriate course of action.
 Students may receive a fail grade for the subject, or be given an opportunity to demonstrate improvement in an alternative clinical environment such as the laboratory.
 If satisfactory, students are given another opportunity to complete their nursing or midwifery practice in a clinical environment.

 Refer to rule 16.10.